StMarou/Musculoskeletal-X-Ray-Classification/README.md

 The cohen kappa scores increased for all three body parts, with the largest increase observed in shoulder X-Rays (11%).
-Furthermore, the scores of the rest of the metrics were also improved (with some exceptions), which means that the ensemble architecture could make better predictions with only a little more than half of the data.
+Furthermore, the scores of the rest of the metrics also improved (with some exceptions), which means that the ensemble architecture could make better predictions with only a little more than half of the data.